Dawson massacre: Legacy

 In late summer of 1848 (after Texas had become a U.S. state), a group of La Grange citizens retrieved the remains of the men killed in the Dawson Massacre from their burial site near Salado Creek.
 These remains, and the remains of the men killed in the failed Mier Expedition, were reinterred in a common tomb in a concrete vault on a bluff one mile south of La Grange.
 The grave site is now part of the Monument Hill and Kreische Brewery State Historic Sites.

+The last Texian survivor of the massacre, Milvern Harrell, died on 10 August 1910.